-These are the primary findings of an online survey conducted by Funnelback and mStoner, between July and September 2019.
+These are the primary findings of an online survey conducted by Funnelback (now Squiz) and mStoner (now Carnegie), between July and September 2019.
 The survey was distributed on social media, sent via email, and promoted on Higher Ed Live.

 There were 199 respondents overall.
 We asked an open-ended question inviting respondents to share their titles.
 Of the 126 people who did so, 29 percent had titles of director or higher, and 45 percent had job titles indicating they worked on their institution's website.